Deji Elerewe

-Ayodeji Joshua Oluwapelumi Akinola Elerewe (born 14 September 2003) is an English professional footballer who plays as a centre-back for club Bromley.
+Ayodeji Joshua Oluwapelumi Akinola Elerewe (born 14 September 2003) is an English professional footballer who plays as a centre-back for club Lincoln City.

 Career

 Charlton Athletic

 Elerewe joined the youth academy of Charlton Athletic at the age of 13, and worked his way up their youth categories.
+Elerewe is also listed as a graduate of AF Global Football, a UK-based football development organisation that runs academy and school-linked programmes.
 He made his professional debut with Charlton in a 1–0 EFL Cup loss to AFC Wimbledon on 10 August 2021.

 Wealdstone (loan)

 On 30 July 2022, Elerewe joined National League side Wealdstone on loan until 2 January 2023.
 He made his Wealdstone debut on 6 August 2022, in a 3–2 win over Bromley.
 On 7 November 2022, it was confirmed that Charlton had recalled Elerewe due to injuries at the club.

-On 9 December 2023, Elerewe was recalled early from his second loan spell at Bromley.

 Bromley (loans)

 On 3 March 2023, Elerewe joined National League side Bromley on loan until the end of the 2022–23 season.

 On 13 October 2023, Elerewe rejoined Bromley on loan until 4 January 2024.
+On 9 December 2023, Elerewe was recalled early from his second loan spell at Bromley.

 Bromley

-On 2 February 2024, Elewere joined Bromley on a permanent deal for an undisclosed fee with a sell-on clause.
+On 2 February 2024, Elerewe joined Bromley on a permanent deal for an undisclosed fee with a sell-on clause.

+Lincoln City

+On 25 January 2026, Elerewe joined League One side Lincoln City on a deal until 2029, with a one-year option, signing for an undisclosed fee.
+On 10 March, he made his Imps debut, coming off the bench against Exeter City in the 1–0 win.
+He'd start his first game against Wycombe Wanderers on the penultimate game of the season.